What is COBie, its definition, its history and how it is used?

 Classification

 COBie highlights the free choice of classification systems.
-Depending on the country that the project bases, the owners can decide a system to follow.
+Depending on the country that the project bases, the project owners can decide a system to follow.
 Omniclass is popular in the US, Uniclass is preferred in the UK while Norwegian owners have their own homegrown system, which is Norwegian Standard 3451.
 It is also significant to keep in mind that there would be a slight difference in the execution of the classification system among 3 kinds of COBie format – IFC files, spreadsheets and database.

 What are the benefits of COBie?